-- ACCE and ASAE Annual Conferences - Take the CCE and CAE sample tests at home
+- ACCE and ASAE Annual Conferences - CCE and CAE sample tests provided in the app

 E110 Revving Your Revenue Stream

 Identify new ways to fundraise, sponsor, and build partnerships to bring revenue into your organization.
 Learn the steps involved to establish partnerships, including due diligence and safeguards to protect your organization and its members.